mozfet/meteor-autoform-materialize-playground/README.md

 # Meteor AutoForm Materialize Playground
 Playground and reference implementation for AutoForm Materialize suite.
+Manually tested on 21 Nov 2017 with Meteor 1.6, Simple Schema 0.5, Autoform 6.2.0, Autoform Materialize 3.1.0 and Autoform Materialize Modals 1.1.0.

 ## Installation ##
 in your projects directory